-Perched on an island is the Sanctuary of Maria dell’ Isola, which has been a pilgrimage destination for centuries.
-Visit the Sanctuary and spend a little time in its garden amidst fig and olive trees taking in the breathtaking views over the Tyrrhenian Sea and the Aeolian Islands.
-Can you spot the Stromboli Volcano?
+Perched on an outcrop is the Sanctuary of Maria dell’ Isola, which has been a pilgrimage destination for centuries.
+Visit the sanctuary and spend a little time in its garden amid fig and olive trees, taking in the breathtaking views over the Tyrrhenian Sea and the Aeolian Islands.
+Can you spot the Stromboli Volcano rising from the sea?

 - Tropea gets quite busy in August with vacationing Italians.

-- Tropea is about a one hour drive from the Lamezia Terme airport.
+- Tropea is about a 1-hour drive from the Lamezia Terme airport.